Audio synthesis in python

 • see LiveOSC, under scripting Live for outsourcing your sound to Ableton live

-• You can control supercollider from python like this
+• You can control supercollider from Python like this

-• render audio using midi2audio a minimalist wrapper for fluidsynth, which renders midi using Soundfonts.
+• render audio using midi2audio a minimalist wrapper for fluidsynth, which renders MIDI using Soundfonts.

 3.9 PyAudio